Chart Color Schemes

 Housing

-Inglewood displays a diverse mix of dwelling types, with above-average rates of outright home ownership
+Inglewood displays a diverse mix of dwelling types

-Inglewood's dwelling structure, as per the latest Census, consisted of 60.0% houses and 40.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Perth metro had 0.0% houses and 0.0% other dwellings.
-Home ownership in Inglewood was at 28.2%, with the remaining dwellings either mortgaged (37.2%) or rented (34.7%).
-The median monthly mortgage repayment in Inglewood was $2,200, aligning with Perth metro's average, while the median weekly rent was $310, compared to Perth metro's figures of $0 and $0 respectively.
-Nationally, Inglewood's mortgage repayments were higher at $2,200 against Australia's average of $1,863, and rents were lower at $310 compared to the national figure of $375.
+Inglewood's dwelling structure, as per the latest Census, consisted of 60.0% houses and 40.0% other dwellings such as semi-detached homes, apartments, and others.
+Home ownership in Inglewood stood at 28.2%, with mortgaged dwellings at 37.2% and rented ones at 34.7%.
+The median monthly mortgage repayment was $2,200, while the median weekly rent was $310.
+Nationally, Inglewood's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing